pdiakumis/conda-packaging/README.md

   - defaults
 ```

-* The `conda skeleton cran` command doesn't pull the latest tag, even if you specify it on
+* The `conda skeleton cran` command automatically pulls the latest tag.
+You can specify a different
-  the command line with `--git-tag`.
-Might be trying to pull the local version for some reason.
+  tag on the command line with `--git-tag`.

 ```
 conda skeleton cran https://github.com/umccr/rock